ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    ```
    {: codeblock}

-2. Only if deploying to a non-default namespace, ensure that the Ingress secret is available in that namespace.
-First, get the CRN of the Ingress secret for your custom domain or default Ingress subdomain.
-It should be named similar to your cluster.
+2. Check that an Ingress secret is available in your target namespace.
+If not, you need to create it.
    ```sh
    ibmcloud ks ingress secret ls -c $MYCLUSTER
    ```
    {: codeblock}

-   If it has a CRN, use its name and CRN to create a secret in the namespace:
+   If the Ingress secret has a CRN, use its name and CRN to create a secret in your target namespace:
    ```sh
    ibmcloud ks ingress secret create -c $MYCLUSTER -n $TARGET_NAMESPACE --cert-crn <crn-shown-in-the-output-above> --name <secret-name-shown-above>
    ```